hiiamboris/red-cli-gitlab-mirror/README.md

 $ red program.red 1 -- -x --
 ["1" "-x" "--" false false none]
 ```
+You get this behavior out of the box and can't turn it off.

 ### Commands

 It's easy to pack multiple **commands** into a single program, just by calling `process-into` with a context of functions.\
 Nested contexts can be used to create sub-commands:
 ```
 program: context [